pierrotsmnrd/grabKit/README.md

 * iPhone/iPad

+GrabKit is compatible with iOS 5.1 and further.

 GrabKit is an ARC project.

 Demo application